 Our last stop (for now) is India and Nepal!

 Try Curry Hut Restaurant, 410 Sheridan Rd. in Highwood.
 Indian cuisine is redolent with spice and exotic flavors.
 It’s a frequent choice for vegetarians although meat-eaters can find plenty to enjoy at Curry Hut.
 Their lunch buffet is extremely affordable and a great introduction to the cuisine for children.

 Take the Challenge:

-Try the vegetable samosa, a fried pastry stuffed with green peas, potatoes and cilantro.
+Try the vegetable samosa, a fried pastry stuffed with green peas, potatoes, and cilantro.
 Have the kids try dipping it in a sweet chutney or raita – a cooling yogurt and cucumber sauce that helps moderate spicy foods.
-Samosa are a fast favorite for kids and adult newbies to Indian cuisine.
+Samosas are a fast favorite for kids and adult newbies to Indian cuisine.
 For a treat get them a Mango Lassi, a sweet, chilled yogurt drink with mango puree.
 Call it an “Indian Milkshake” and they may just spurn the boring American kind from now on.